Logic06183/Data-engineer-test/README.md

 ## Overview

 This exercise should take about **three hours** to complete.
-You will build a Django-based backend feature that harmonizes structured data (CSV/YAML) and loads it into a PostgreSQL database using Django models.
+You will build a Django-based backend feature that harmonises structured data (CSV/YAML) and loads it into a PostgreSQL database using Django models.
 The exercise tests your skills in schema design, data mapping, and Python backend engineering.

 Full instructions and details are provided in `HarmonAIze_Coding_Exercise.md` (sometimes referred to as the lockdown MD file).